Phoenix Chinese Week History - Early Years

 Phoenix Chinese Week was incorporated as a non-profit organization and received its Federal Tax-exempt designation as a 501(c)(3) entity in 1995.
 In 1998, under the leadership of Anna Lee, Phoenix Chinese Week relocated its festival to the Chinese Cultural Center.

-Organizing the Phoenix Chinese Week Festival has involved government offices and organizations, among them Phoenix Sister Cities Commission, Chengdu Sister City Committee, Taipei Sister City Committee, Chinese Restaurant Association, Chinese United Association of Greater Phoenix, American Legion Post #50, Desert Jade Woman’s Club, and a number of local Chinese language schools.
+Organizing the Phoenix Chinese Week Festival has involved government offices and organizations, among them Phoenix Sister Cities Commission, Chengdu Sister City Committee, Taipei Sister City Committee, Chinese Restaurant Association of Arizona, Chinese United Association of Greater Phoenix, American Legion Post #50, Desert Jade Woman’s Club, and a number of local Chinese language schools.

 Through more than 30 years, Phoenix Chinese Week has been led by these dedicated presidents: Steve Yang, Albert Lin, Eric Chan, Mai Young, Anna Lee, K.C.
 Tang, Tony Tang, Lin Ling Lee, Wen Chyi Chiu, Jason Yee, Danny Young, Eva Li, Elaine Wong and Diana Ho.
 This signature event for the local community year after year would not have been possible without the time, energy and dedication of these presidents and countless volunteers.